blocknotes/eventish/README.md

 ### Adapters

+The component used events subscription and publishing.
-Only _ActiveSupport_ is supported for now.
+Only _ActiveSupport Notification_ is supported for now.

 ```rb
 # initializer setup